mingli202/mathracer/README.md

 # Mathracer

-Competitive math game to practice your mental math in a fun and exciting way!!
+A competitive math game that helps you sharpen your mental math skills — all while having fun!!

 <p>
   💪 Try it out! 💪 <br>
   <a href="https://mathracer-web-245625371319.us-central1.run.app" target="_blank">